An MCP gateway for the whole company

 • Put identity, limits, and audit in the middle once.
 Never ask each team to re-implement them.

-• Log enough that you can replay any tool call.
+• Log enough to replay any tool call.
 Future-you, and security, will need it.

 The model was never the hard part.
-The hard part was giving a lot of people a safe way to publish their own tools without each one turning into a security review.
+The hard part was giving a lot of people a safe way to publish their own tools without each one turning into a security review, and giving everyone else those tools without a scavenger hunt.
 A governed gateway is how that becomes routine.